 - barriers people in the LGBTQ community face when accessing services; and

-- ways to increase your agency's ability and capacity to effectively serve LGTBQ people.
+- ways to increase your agency's capacity to effectively serve LGBTQ people.

 - The Vulnerabilities of LGBTQ and Homeless Youth to Human Trafficking and Sexual Exploitation